johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 5. Check the brand.

-## Zero Waste Fashion Map
+## Zero Waste Clothing Map

-To make it even easier to make sustainable fashion choices in Leeds we updated our  #ZeroWasteClothing map adding new categories like vintage shops, clothes exchanges, dress agencies and a list of sustainable fashion designers.
+To make it even easier to make sustainable fashion choices in Leeds we updated our  **[\#ZeroWasteClothing map](https://www.zerowasteleeds.org.uk/projects/zero-waste-clothing/)** adding new categories like vintage shops, clothes exchanges, dress agencies and a list of sustainable fashion designers.